mglaser99/mt_fs21_ex5/README.md

 I added multiple shell scripts that run all the required steps of exercise 2.
 To run them in the right order I added them to the instructions below.

-In order to train the different models with the train.sh script only the model_name variable in the scripts needs to be adapted to the respective model name.
+None of the scripts should need any further changes except for train.sh.
+In order to train the different models with the script the variable model_name in the script needs to be adapted to the respective model name.

 # 3 Impact of beam size on translation quality